ansible-collections/community.hashi_vault/docs/docsite/rst/lookup_guide.rst

 Instead, evaluation of ``value_a`` and ``value_b`` will *each* cause separate evaluation of ``secret``, so that lookup will be performed twice, and *each of those lookups* will cause a separate evaluation of ``token``, which will perform two separate logins, resulting in two tokens being created, and two reads of the exact same secret being performed.

-If you combine this with loops, or resuing vars over multiple tasks, you can very quickly multiply the number of requests being made to Vault, and in the case of writes, the number of objects being created.
+If you combine this with loops, or reusing vars over multiple tasks, you can very quickly multiply the number of requests being made to Vault, and in the case of writes, the number of objects being created.

 Tasks can be better for this, since they execute when encountered without being accidentally repeated, and the values they return are static.